Spatial-Data-Science-and-GEO-AI-Lab/StreetView-NatureVisibility/README.md

 Once the points are grouped based on their tile coordinates, the tiles are downloaded in parallel using threads.
 The get_features_for_tile function constructs a unique URL for each tile and sends a request to the Mapillary API to retrieve the features (images) within that specific tile.

-To calculate the distances between the features and the points, a k-dimensional tree (KDTree) approach is employed using the local projected crs in meters.
+To calculate the distances between the features and the points, a k-dimensional tree (KDTree) approach is employed using the local projected CRS in meters.
 The KDTree is built using the geometry coordinates of the feature points.
 By querying the KDTree, the nearest neighbors of the points in the points dataframe are identified.
 The closest feature and distance information are then assigned to each point accordingly.

 ```python